blinkdisk/core/tests/robustness/multiclient_test/README.md

   This is an implementation of the `Snapshotter` interface that creates and manages a single `Server` and one `ClientSnapshotter` per client.
 In addition, the `MultiClientSnapshotter` delegates `Snapshotter` function calls to a client's specific `ClientSnapshotter`.

 - `Server`
-  This is the component responsible for setting up and managing the Kopia server.
+  This is the component responsible for setting up and managing the BlinkDisk server.
 It has the following functionality:
-  - Set up or connect to a Kopia repository and create a server for clients to connect to
+  - Set up or connect to a BlinkDisk repository and create a server for clients to connect to
   - Add and remove permissions for new clients
-  - Run commands directly on the Kopia repo, such as garbage collection
+  - Run commands directly on the BlinkDisk repo, such as garbage collection

 - `ClientSnapshotter`
   This is a `Snapshotter` with the added functionality of being able to connect to and disconnect from a server.

-The diagram below shows the standard Kopia robustness test framework on the left and the multi-client framework on the right.
+The diagram below shows the standard BlinkDisk robustness test framework on the left and the multi-client framework on the right.
 It illustrates how the components described above fit into the engine and delegate actions to client instantiations of the `FileWriter` and `ClientSnapshotter` components.

 ![robustness-test-diagram](./multiclient-diagram.svg)